microsoft/SEAL-Embedded/README.md

 ## Acknowledgments

-The majority of SEAL-Embedded was developed by [Deepika Natarajan](https://github.com/dnat112) from University of Michigan during an internship at Microsoft, despite not presented in the Git history.
+The majority of SEAL-Embedded was developed by [Deepika Natarajan](https://github.com/dnat112) from University of Michigan during an internship at Microsoft, despite her not being present in the Git history.

 ## Introduction

-Homomorphic encryption allows computation on encryption data without decryption.
+Homomorphic encryption allows for computation on encryption data without decryption.
-To understand what homomorphic encryption and Microsoft SEAL are, we refer readers to [the Introduction section of Microsoft SEAL](https://github.com/microsoft/SEAL#introduction).
+Typically, a client generates a secret key and public keys; data is encrypted with the secret key or public keys; encrypted data is sent to a untrusted server for computation; encrypted results are returned to the client who then decrypts the results.
-Typically, a client generates a secret key and public keys; data are encrypted with the secret key or public keys; encrypted data are sent to a untrusted server for computation; encrypted results are returned to the client who then decrypts the results.
+Interested users of SEAL-Embedded should read [the Introduction section of Microsoft SEAL](https://github.com/microsoft/SEAL#introduction) prior to using SEAL-Embedded to learn more about homomorphic encryption and the Microsoft SEAL library.
-SEAL-Embedded enables embedded devices to encrypt data; it *does not* perform key generation, computation on encrypted data, or decryption.
+SEAL-Embedded enables embedded devices to encrypt data; it *does not* perform key generation, computation on encrypted data, or decryption (but does include an easy-to-use `adapter` interface to perform key generation with Microsoft SEAL).

-SEAL-Embedded consists of mainly two components: a device library ([`device/lib`](device/lib)) to build an application that encrypts data and an adapter application ([`adapter`](adapter)) for compability with Microsoft SEAL.
+SEAL-Embedded consists of mainly two components: a device library ([`device/lib`](device/lib)) to build an application that encrypts data, and an adapter application ([`adapter`](adapter)) for compability with Microsoft SEAL.
 The simplest workflow is described as follows:
-1. run adapter to generate a secret key and public keys;
+1. Run the adapter to generate a secret key and public keys
-1. build an application with device library and create an image of the application together with public keys for a target device;
+1. Build and run an application with the device library by creating an image of the application together with the public key (for asymmetric encryption) or secret key (for symmetric encryption) for a target device
-1. run adapter on an remote server to receive and serialize encrypted data to Microsoft-SEAL-compatible format;
+1. Run the adapter on an remote server to receive and serialize encrypted data to Microsoft-SEAL-compatible format
-1. build an application with Microsoft SEAL to compute on encrypted data;
+1. Build and run an application with Microsoft SEAL to compute on encrypted data
-1. decrypt encrypted results with Microsoft SEAL on a safe device that has the secret key.
+1. Decrypt the encrypted results with Microsoft SEAL on a safe device that has the secret key

 ## Warning

 This library is research code and is not yet intended for production use.
 Use at your own risk.
-Holding secret key on device's storage for asymmetric encryption is extremely dangerous, regardless of whether the storage type is persistent or not.
+Storing a secret key on device (i.e., using symmetric encryption) can be extremely dangerous.
-Use public key (asymmetric encryption), or consult a security expert.
+Use public key (asymmetric encryption), or consult a security expert before creating a symmetric key deployment.
 See more information related to [SECURITY](SECURITY.md).

 ## Building SEAL-Embedded

-On all platforms SEAL-Embedded is built with CMake.
+On all platforms, SEAL-Embedded is built with CMake.
-We recommend using out-of-source build although in-source build works.
+We recommend using an out-of-source build, although in-source builds work as well.
 Below we give instructions for how to configure and build SEAL-Embedded components.

 ### SEAL-Embedded Adapter